-Our main objective is to demonstrate that distribution-based vector distances for aggregation generalize when simple aggregates like MODE or COUNTS for all values are inapplicable or inadequate.
-In order to provide a solid baseline we extend these simple aggregates slightly for use in the presence of attributes with high cardinality: ACORA constructs COUNTS for the 10 most common values (an extended MODE) and counts for all values if the number of distinct values is at most 50 as suggested by Krogel and Wrobel [25].
-ACORA generally includes an attribute representing the bag size as well as all original attributes from the target table.
+Our main objective is to demonstrate that distribution-based vector distances for aggregation generalize when simple aggregates like MODE or $COUNT_v$ for all values are inapplicable or inadequate.
+In order to provide a solid baseline we extend these simple aggregates for use in the presence of attributes with high cardinality: ACORA constructs $COUNT_v$ for the 10 most common values (an extended MODE based on the meta-data) and counts for all values if the number of distinct values is at most 50, as suggested by Krogel and Wrobel (2003).
+ACORA generally includes an attribute for each bag representing the bag size as well as all original attributes from the target table.

-Feature construction: Table 6 summarizes the different aggregation methods.
+Feature construction.
+Table 6 summarizes the different aggregation methods.
 ACORA uses 50% of the training set for the estimation of class-conditional reference vectors and the other 50% for model estimation.
 The model estimation cannot be done on the same data set that was used for construction, since the use of the target during construction would lead to overestimation of the predictive performance.
 We also include distances from bags to the unconditional distribution (estimates calculated on the full training set).
 Unless otherwise noted, for the experiments the stopping criterion for the exploration is depth = 1, meaning for these domains that each background table is used once.
-The cutoff for identifier attributes I{MIN} was set to 400.
+The cutoff for identifier attributes $I{\rm MIN}$ was set to 400.

-Model estimation: We use WEKA's logistic regression [46] to estimate probabilities of class membership from all features.
-Using decision trees (including the differences of distances as suggested in Section 5.3.1) did not change the relative performance between different aggregation methods significantly, but generally performed worse than logistic regression.
-We did not use feature selection for the presented results; feature selection did not change the relative performance, since for these domains the number of constructed features remains relatively small.
+Model estimation.
+We use WEKA's logistic regression (Witten & Frank, 1999) to estimate probabilities of class membership from all features.
+Using decision trees (including the differences of distances as suggested in Section 4.3.1) did not change the relative performance between different aggregation methods significantly, but generally performed worse than logistic regression.
+We did not use feature selection for the presented results; feature selection did not change the relative performance, since for these runs the number of constructed features remains relatively small.

-Evaluation: The generalization performance is evaluated in terms of the area under the ROC curve (AUC) [3].
+Evaluation.
+The generalization performance is evaluated in terms of the AUC: area under the ROC curve (Bradley, 1997).
 All results represent out-of-sample generalization performance on test sets averaged over 10 runs.
-The objects in the target table are for each run split randomly into a training set and a test set (cf., Table 5).
+The objects in the target table for each run are split randomly into a training set and a test set (cf., Table 5).
 We show error bars of \pm one standard deviation in the figures and include the standard deviation in the tables in parentheses.

-5.3 Main Results
+4.3.
+Main results

 We now analyze the relative generalization performance of different aggregation operators.
-Our main claim that class-conditional, distribution-based aggregates add generalization power to classification modeling with high-dimensional categorical variables was motivated by four arguments that are considered in the sequel:
+Our main claim that class-conditional, distribution-based aggregates add generalization power to classification with high-dimensional categorical variables was motivated by three arguments that are considered in the sequel:

-- Target-dependent aggregates such as vector distances to class-conditional reference vectors exhibit task-specific similarity; - The task-specific similarity improves generalization performance; - Aggregating based on vector distances condenses discriminative information from identifier attributes: - The use of multiple aggregate operators for the same bag improves generalization performance.
+- Target-dependent aggregates, such as vector distances to class-conditional reference vectors, exhibit task-specific similarity; - This task-specific similarity, in combination with the instance discriminability conferred by using numeric distances, improves generalization performance; - Aggregating based on vector distances allows learning from identifier attributes, which hold certain special properties (viz., proxying for: unseen features, interdependent features, and information farther away in the network).
+Coalescing information from many identifiers can improve over including only particular identifiers.